dagahren/Evomics/readme.md

 Note that by default output of the fastqc will be placed inside the CAN directory.
 </details>

-Of course we could run the samples one at a time, but why not use the flexibility of the terminal by using a wildcard symbol to analyse multiple files at once?
+* Of course we could run the samples one at a time, but why not use the flexibility of the terminal by using a wildcard symbol to analyse multiple files at once?
 Try it now and check the results.

-Did you get fastq outputs for all of them?
+* Did you get fastq outputs for all of them?
+How many files did you get?

-Using your web browser look at the graphical results in the html files.
+* Using your web browser look at the graphical results in the html files.

 From the command line type for the first file:

 <pre>firefox CAN/can152_fastqc.html </pre>